graphery/grapper-doc/src/guide/in-depth/svg-api/index.md

 ## Outside the component

-The SVG wrapper is also accessible from outside the component with the `.svg` property that the `g-component` exposes for manage the SVG generated from external Javascript.
+The SVG wrapper is also accessible from outside the component with the `.svg` property that the `grapper-view` exposes for manage the SVG generated from external Javascript.

 ## Goal: reduce code complexity